neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 updatedOn: '2024-08-07T21:36:52.673Z'
 ---

-This topic describes how to upgrade your Neon project from one **major** PostgreSQL version to a newer one.
+This topic describes how to upgrade your Neon project from one **major** Postgres version to a newer one.

 Postgres version numbers consist of a **major** and a **minor** version number.
 For example, in the version number 16.1, 16 is the major version number and the 1 is the minor version number.

-Neon manages **minor** PostgreSQL version upgrades for you, as per the [Neon Postgres Version Support Policy](/docs/postgresql/postgres-version-policy).
+Neon manages **minor** Postgres version upgrades for you, as per the [Neon Postgres Version Support Policy](/docs/postgresql/postgres-version-policy).
 Typically, no user action is required for **minor** version upgrades.
 Neon deploys minor versions soon after they become available.
-However, upgrading to a new major PostgreSQL version is a manual task that must be performed by you.
+However, upgrading to a new major Postgres version is a manual task that must be performed by you.

-Each Neon project is tied to a specific PostgreSQL major version, which you select when creating a Neon project.
+Each Neon project is tied to a specific Postgres major version, which you select when creating a Neon project.

-You can check your current Neon project's PostgreSQL version in the **Project settings** widget on **Project Dashboard** or by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connection to your database:
+You can check your current Neon project's Postgres version in the **Project settings** widget on **Project Dashboard** or by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connection to your database:

 ```sql
 SELECT version();